nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 .. _CONFIG_APP_TEMP_SENSOR:

-CONFIG_APP_TEMP_SENSOR - Configuration for enabling an LwM2M Temperature sensor object The sample configuration is used to enable an LwM2M Temperature sensor object.
+CONFIG_APP_TEMP_SENSOR - Configuration for enabling an LwM2M Temperature sensor object The sample configuration enables an LwM2M Temperature sensor object.
    All compatible objects are enabled by default.
    Disabled objects will not be visible in the server.
-   This configuration option can be used for other LwM2M objects also by modifying the option accordingly.
+   You can use this configuration option for other LwM2M objects also by modifying the option accordingly.

 .. _CONFIG_APP_GNSS: